Adarsh-hash-dot/ChatUIReact/README.md

 # ChatUIReact

 This application is dashboard application.
-Currently It asummes that the user is loggedin this allows us to focus on Chat-dashboard
+Currently It asummes that the user is loggedin this allows us to use Chat-dashboard

 ## Features